anubhav0fnu/Lane-detection-in-video-stream/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+* First, I converted the original images to grayscale, so that I can apply Canny algorithm.
+* Second, applied Gaussian filter to grayscaled image to filter-out noise and spurious gradients.
+* Third, applied the apply canny algorithm on the above image.
+* Fouth, calulated Hough lines from canny edges. hough_lines() function internally calls draw_lines() function to draw the       lines to the full extent.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+> In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
 1. We got an image with hough lines drawn from hough_lines() function.
 These lines are drawn on the bases of edges/dots returned from canny algorithm.So, basicaly lines will only be drawn on the pixels which has qualified certain threshold of pixel intensity.
 Therefore, if the current pipeline watches a unbroken any color lane lines then it will annotate